thefutureiswork/thefutureiswork.github.io/README.md

 The last thing you need to do before you can run locally is do a `bundle install` to install the required gems.

-Then just run `jekyll serve` to see the website running on `http://localhost:4000`.
+Then just run `jekyll serve` or `bundle exec jekyll serve` to see the website running on `http://localhost:4000`.

 If you get any errors or warnings, try running `bundle exec jekyll serve` instead.